mjtorn/python-musicbrainz2/examples/README.txt

     name and password to use this.

  ripper.py
-    This example shows the web service
+    This example shows how to get a MusicBrainz DiscID for a CD in the disc drive and to get the matching releases from the web service.
+This is the typical workflow for a simple CD ripper application.

 --
 $Id$